Password Managers, which is the best?

 Encryption – We assessed how secure each password manager was by examining the encryption levels they used with 256-bit AES encryption the minimum standard we were looking for.

-We also took extra security measures like two-factor authentication, multi-factor authentication, open source software, secure password sharing, and zero-knowledge protocols into consideration too.
+We also took extra security features like two-factor authentication, multi-factor authentication, open source software, secure password sharing, and zero-knowledge protocols into consideration too.

 Strong password protections – When you choose a password manager you are trusting them to protect all your online accounts, so it is important they store your data on secure servers and that when it is transmitted back to your devices it is also secure.

 We also looked into whether our recommended password managers had been subjected to a third-party security audit and again features like two-factor authentication were considered.

 Unlimited password storage – We all have hundreds of online accounts these days so users need a password manager with unlimited storage available to handle all these passwords.